dspringuel-va/blog-posts/solid-principles/README.md

   calculateArea(): int { return getWidth() * getHeight(); }
 }
 ```
 Here, we have a rectangle that implements a `Shape` interface.
 So far, no violation.
-However, we want now to implement a square class
+However, we want now to implement a square class.

 ```
 class Square extends Rectangle {